Shop Subscribe

 Bubble Blast

-Making your own bubble solution is 10 times more fun than buying the store-bought stuff.
-Bend and twist pipe cleaners into different configurations to make the bubble wands.
-Check out more creative ideas on Pinterest.
+Making your own bubble solution and wands is ten times more fun than buying store-bought stuff.
+Bend and twist pipe cleaners into different configurations to make bubble wands.
+Add some colorful beads for stability and style!

 Music Mania

-Encourage kids to “think outside the box” by making musical instruments out of items you already have on hand.
+Encourage kids to think outside the box by making musical instruments from items you already have at home!

-Make a xylophone by filling glasses of the same size with varying levels of water, lining them up, and tapping them with a wooden spoon to hear the different notes.
+• Make a xylophone by filling glasses of the same size with varying water levels, lining them up, and tapping them with a wooden spoon to hear the different notes

-Do you have any other DIY project ideas that help kids find creative ways to beat summer boredom and learn new skills?
-We’d love to hear them!
+Do you have DIY project ideas to help kids find creative ways to beat summer boredom and learn new skills?
+We’d love to hear them in the comments!

 Tagged With: At-Home Learning, Summer